EdmundBenedict/lordcephei.github.io/pages/inputguide.md

 {:/comment}

 Seeing the effect of the preprocessor
 : The preprocessor can act in nontrivial ways.
-To see what the input file looks like after preprocessing, use the `--showp` command-line options.\\
+To see the effect of the preprocessor, use the `--showp` command-line options.\\
 See [this annotated output](/docs/outputs/lmf_output/#preprocessors-transformation-of-the-input-file) for an example.
 Finding what tags the parser seeks
 : It is often the case that you want to input some information but don't know the name of the tag you need.
+Try searching this page for a keyword.
-: You can list each tag a particular tool sees with a synopsis of its function, by adding `--input` to the command-line.\\
+: You can list each tag a particular tool reads, together with a synopsis of its function, by adding `--input` to the command-line.\\
 Search for keywords in the text to find what you need.